-Building on this observation, we propose an additive Schwarz type offline-online overlapping domain decomposition preconditioner tailors to defect-type randomness.
-Unlike the surrogate based methods, which approximate operators for global random parameter, our method relies only on a small set of local reference defects induced by the periodic background.
-In the offline stage we compute and store patch local factorizations for these single-defect reference coefficients including the defect free background.
+Building on this observation, we propose a two-level additive Schwarz offline-online preconditioner tailored to defect-type coefficients.
+In the offline stage, we compute and store patch-local factorizations for these single-defect reference coefficients including the defect-free background.
 In the online stage, for each realization and each patch, the local preconditioner contributions are assembled purely algebraically as combinations and permutations of these precomputed operators, without additional patch local solves.
-The coarse component is treated analogously through an element-wise offline-online assembly but exactly.
+The coarse component is treated analogously through an element-wise offline-online assembly but solved exactly.

-The key contribution of this work is to incorporate local defects into a rigorous and efficient approximation of the two-level additive Schwarz preconditioner.
-We show that the proposed offline-online construction yields an operator $\widetilde{\mathcal{B}}(A)$ that can be interpreted as a perturbation of the additive Schwarz preconditioner $\mathcal{B}(A)$, and we derive bounds relating the spectral behaviour of $\widetilde{\mathcal{B}}(A)$ and the convergence of the preconditioned conjugate gradient (PCG) method to the offline-online approximation error.
-Numerically, we demonstrate that $\widetilde{\mathcal{B}}(A)$ performs close to $\mathcal{B}(A)$ across varying defect probabilities and contrasts, while substantially reducing setup cost compared to the exact preconditioner, and outperforming the reuse of a single defect-free preconditioner.
+The main contribution of this work is to incorporate local defects into a rigorous and efficient approximation of the two-level additive Schwarz preconditioner.
+We show that the proposed offline-online construction yields an operator $\widetilde{\mathcal{B}}(A)$ that acts as a perturbation of the additive Schwarz preconditioner $\mathcal{B}(A)$, and derive bounds relating the spectral behavior of $\widetilde{\mathcal{B}}(A)$ and the convergence of the preconditioned conjugate gradient (PCG) method to the offline-online approximation error.
+Numerically, we demonstrate that $\widetilde{\mathcal{B}}(A)$ performs close to $\mathcal{B}(A)$ across varying defect probabilities and contrasts, while substantially reducing the setup cost in comparison to $\mathcal{B}(A)$, also outperforming the reuse of a single defect-free preconditioner.
 To assess the performance of our preconditioner across different complexity levels, we additionally test it on several defect geometries.